experiandataquality/ApertureStreamingSDK/README.md

 * 500 (Internal Server Error) An unhandled error has occurred.

-Below is the sample piece of code showing how to subscribe to `onRequestFailure` event. `FailRequestResponse` object will have the error cause and the referenceId of the failed request.
+Below is the sample piece of code showing how to subscribe to `onRequestFailure` event. `FailRequestResponse` object will have the error cause and, the referenceId of the failed request.

 ##### Sample Code
     client.onRequestFailure().subscribe(failRequestResponse -> {